edisonthk/StudyAddNonvolatileData/README.md

-Study of Segue
+Study of Non-volatile data
 ============

-segue is action of moving from view to another view.
+Adding data to local storage and make it not vanish when memory is free

-Study segue
+Study about non-volatile data adding